MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-insights/service-limits.md

 ## Service protection limits for AI suggestions

-AI suggestions for Case and Knowledge are available starting Oct, 2020.
-We're introducing service protection limits on these capabilities to maintain a consistent quality of service for all our customers, but there is no penalty if customers exceed pre-defined limits.
+AI suggestions for Case and Knowledge are available, and we're introducing service protection limits on these capabilities to maintain a consistent quality of service for all our customers, but there is no penalty if customers exceed pre-defined limits.
 Over time, Microsoft may adjust these limits in keeping with customer usage patterns and provide options for customers with high usage scenarios and patterns to purchase additional capacity in a manner minimally disruptive to those customers.

 The service protection limits for AI suggestions are defined below.
 The total limits are pooled at the tenant level based on the number of Customer Service Enterprise user licenses available in the tenant.
 For more information about AI suggestions, see [Enable AI suggestions for similar cases and knowledge articles](/dynamics365/customer-service/csw-enable-ai-suggested-cases-knowledge-articles).